ashayp22/AshayNEAT/README.md

 ```
 neatAlgorithm.Epoch(fitnessList); //the parameter is a list that represents the fitnesses for all of the agents(List<double>, elements must be greater than 0)
 ```
 You should end with one or multiple neural networks that converge upon the solution.
-Remember, this may take a while depending on your problem, and may be faulty because you are feeding the incorrect inputs to the neural network or misinterpreting the ouputs.
+Remember, this may take a while depending on your problem and may be faulty because you are feeding the incorrect inputs to the neural network or misinterpreting the ouputs.

 ## Running the tests